quavedev/redis-oplog-issues/README.md

 # Redis Oplog Issues

-App to validate new logs in Redis Oplog and DDP Server.
+App to validate new logs in Redis Oplog and DDP Server packages.

+This is a small app with easy ways in the UI to do inserts and removes.

+Also, updates by id, by another field, and multi updates.

 ## How to run Redis